amrit110/amrit110.github.io/_posts/2021-10-21-simulation-of-evolution.md

 published: true
 ---

-One of the key branches of science that I find myself reading about is that of natural history and theory of evolution.
+One of the key branches of science that I find myself reading, is that of natural history and theory of evolution.
 I suppose that after Darwin's era, the curiousity to understand our origins, by unmasking the origins of other life forms has vastly diminished.
 Today, we all accept Darwin's theory and have essentially accepted